seasonaltokens/farm/whitepaper/seasonal_token_farm.md

 This means that the reallocation of liquidity that occurs when the allocation of farming rewards changes will not happen in a disorderly way, with everybody trying to make the same trade at once, and nobody taking the other side of the trade.

-Liquidity providers who are unable to withdraw during the period over which the reallocation occurs will not suffer significant losses in farm income, because, after the reallocation, the farm payout per dollar invested will be the same for the four trading pairs, just as it was before the reallocation.
+Liquidity providers who are unable to withdraw during the period over which the reallocation occurs will not suffer permanent losses in farm income, because, after the reallocation, the farm payout per dollar invested will be the same for the four trading pairs, just as it was before the reallocation.
 Those who reallocate will have a temporary increase in the number of tokens they receive, which will last only until the reallocation is complete.

 ## Implementation